TheWoodenMan/sf-character-choice-tool/README.md

 HTML/CSS/Javascript

-The site is made with very basic javascript and HTML, essentially it is 30+ sites all hidden, but individually woken up one by one as needed by the user selector.
+The site is made with very basic javascript and HTML, essentially it is 30+ sites all hidden, but individually revealed one by one as needed by the user selector.

 I put links to a few of the best class overview videos on youtube: